-Now that we have a home of our own with a huge back yard, I’ve seen that several other neighbors in the area have above-ground or in-ground pools in their yards as well.
+Now that we have a home of our own with a huge back yard, I’ve seen that several other neighbors in the area have above-ground, such as an Intex Metal Frame Pool Set, or in-ground pools in their yards as well.
 So you know it’s something we will be checking out for the summer!

 Swimming pools come in various shapes, sizes, and designs.
 But if there’s one thing that’s common among all pools, it’s the fact that pool construction can be an arduous task to take on, not just on the part of the builders, but on the part of the homeowner as well.